-If one or both of the examiners decided that the thesis does not meet the requirements for the degree (i.e. an outcome of NOT PASSED was designated on the examination report), a Master’s student will not graduate and a Doctoral student will not proceed to the Oral Defence.
+If one or both of the examiners decided that the thesis does not meet the requirements for the degree (i.e., an outcome of 'not passed' was designated on the examination report), a Master’s student will not graduate and a Doctoral candidate will not proceed to the oral defence.
 However, the student has the option to revise and resubmit a failed thesis.

 In cases where plagiarism in the thesis is alleged, the thesis examination process does not proceed any further and the case is investigated through University disciplinary processes.

 Revise and Resubmit

 A student whose thesis has not passed the examination may choose to revise and resubmit the thesis.
 To do so, the student must contact GPS within six (6) weeks of the notification of this outcome indicating the intention to revise and resubmit the thesis, including a supporting letter from the supervisor(s) confirming that the supervisor(s) will maintain supervisory oversight for the revision; this letter must be co-signed by the Head** of the Unit*.

 Once the revise and resubmit process has been approved by the GPS Thesis Unit, the revised thesis must be resubmitted to GPS no later than 1 year from the notification of approval.
 GPS will send the revised thesis to the original examiner(s) who will determine if the thesis has been revised to address the issues raised in the original examiner’s report(s) and has now met the requirements for the degree.

 If the original examiner is not willing or available to serve, the Unit must provide GPS with the names of two potential examiners (internal or external, depending on who did not pass the thesis).
 GPS will contact and secure the examiner.
 Once the names have been submitted to GPS, no contact between the Unit or student and potential examiners is permitted.
 This new examiner will be provided with the original report that did not pass the thesis, and will be asked to determine whether the revised thesis has addressed the issues raised by the original examiner’s report and has met the requirements for the degree.

 The following are also required for submission of the revised thesis: